Atiyah and Todd classes of regular Lie algebroids: Scalar Atiyah and Todd classes

 Note that each homogeneous element $T \in \Omega_A(E^\ast \otimes \End(E))$ has the matrix form

 where

 The supertrace $\str(T)$ of $T$ is defined by

-With the help of Theorem~\ref{Theorem on Atiyah class of A[1]}, we obtain the following description on scalar Atiyah classes of $(A[1],d_A)$. \begin{prop} Let $A$ be a regular Lie algebroid.
-For each positive integer $k$, under the isomorphism in Equation~\eqref{Eq: isom for kforms}, the $k$-th scalar Atiyah class of the associated dg manifold $(A[1],d_A)$ is given by
+With the help of Theorem~\ref{Theorem on Atiyah class of A[1]}, we obtain the following description on scalar Atiyah classes of $(A[1],d_A)$. \begin{proposition} Let $A$ be a regular Lie algebroid.
+For each choice of quadruple $(j,\tau,\nabla^K, \nabla^F)$, under the isomorphism in Equation~\eqref{Eq: isom for kforms}, the $k$-th scalar Atiyah class $\ch_k(A[1],d_A)$ of the associated dg manifold $(A[1],d_A)$ is represented by